The West Mesa Murders burial site

 There are currently two main suspects in the case, both of whom are no longer a threat to society.

-The first suspect is Lorenzo Montoya, who was shot dead in December of 2006.
+The first suspect is Lorenzo Montoya, who was shot dead in December 2006.
 Montoya was gunned down by the boyfriend of a sex worker that he had strangled to death in his trailer.

 The second suspect is a gardener named Joseph Blea.
 In 2015, Blea was sentenced to 36 years in prison for a rape that occurred during the 1980s.
 He has denied any involvement in the killings.